uptonking/note4yaoo/lib-saas-strapi-examples.md

 - https://github.com/pakoc/strapi-plugin-html-media /202402/ts
   - Plugin provides a customField that allows you to upload zip archives with html pages to the Strapi CMS
+  - These zip archives contain mini web applications with an index.html launch file
+  - Upon uploading a mini application archive, the server unpacks the archive and saves information about it in a separate table called html-media in the database.

 ## utils-ext